The GPS and the Constant Velocity of Light

 Pole,

-shows that light takes an extra 0.014 microsecond to travel eastward
+with the GPS) shows that light takes an extra 0.014 microsecond

-of 0.014 microsecond between each direction, this shows that light
+microsecond between each direction, this shows that light moves

-one millionth shorter.
-Also the time interval for light to move from
+shorter.
+Also the time interval for light to move from San

-One must conclude that the velocity of light is c with respect to a
+that the velocity of light is c with respect to a frame at rest.

 -

-have a restricted interpretation when the say that the velocity of
+people have a restricted interpretation when the say that the

-is c with respect to the non-rotating (zero velocity)
+velocity of light is c with respect to the non-rotating

 Since the observations above had to be made using the velocity

-of the rotating Earth, some people have claimed that the observed
+component of the rotating Earth, some people have claimed that

-This naïve conclusion is misleading, because it implies
+conclusion is misleading, because it implies incorrectly that

 -